-(2) Invested companies are numbered sequentially starting from 1.
 Note 2: The relationship between the Guarantor and the Principal may be either of the following two:

-(1) A subsidiary in which the Company directly holds more than 50% ordinary shares.

-(2) An invested company in which the Company and its subsidiary together hold more than 50% ordinary shares.
+(1) A subsidiary in which the Company directly holds more than 50% ordinary shares. - (2) An invested company in which the Company and its subsidiary together hold more than 50% ordinary shares.

 Note 3: The amount of the endorsement/guarantee provided to a company shall be limited to 50% of the Company's net worth for the year.
 However, for a subsidiary with 100% of voting rights held directly or indirectly by the Company, it shall be limited to 200% of the Company's net worth.
 The net worth is contained in the financial statements as audited or verified by CPAs.
 The amount of the endorsement/guarantee necessary for a transaction to a principal shall be limited to the amount of the transaction.
 The amount of the transaction is the total amount of purchases, sales and other dealings between two parties, as calculated for the latest year.
-The total liability of external endorsements/guarantees provided by the Company and its subsidiaries shall be limited to 200% of the Company's current net worth.
+The total liability of external endorsements guarantees provided by the Company and its subsidiaries shall be limited to 200% of the Company's current net worth.

-Tah Tong Textile Co., Ltd. and subsidiaries Marketable securities held as of the end of the year (excluding investments in subsidiaries, associates and jointly controlled entities) June 30, 2024
+Tah Tong Textile Co., Ltd. and subsidiaries Marketable securities held as of the end of the year (excluding investments in subsidiaries, associates and jointly controlled entities) September 30, 2024

-(except for spec illed officiwise)

-Ending

-Shareholding

-Item percentage

-Holder Type of securities Name of securities Relationship with Issuer (Note 1) No. of shares Carrying amount (%) Fair value Remarks

-Tah Tong Textile Co., Ltd. Ordinary shares KINGTEX CORPORATION The Company is a director of the company 1 171,095 45,436 13.58 45,436

-Tah Tong Textile Co., Ltd. Ordinary shares Ubn Corporapion None 1 58,979 426 8.58 426
+Ending Shareholding Item percentage Holder Type of securities Name of securities Relationship with Issuer (Note 1) No. of shares Carrying amount (%) Fair value Remarks Tah Tong Textile Co., Ltd. Ordinary shares KINGTEX CORPORATION The Company is a director of the company 1 171,095 45,436 13.58 45,436 Tah Tong Textile Co., Ltd. Ordinary shares Ubn Corporapion None 1 58,979 426 8.58 426